Kingston upon Thames: Economic development

 Kingston evolved as a market town from the Saxon period, with goods transported on the Thames and over land via the crossing point.

 Rights to hold markets were amongst the liberties granted by the royal charter of 1208 and the market formally established in 1242.
 A horse fair was held at a site on the downstream side of the river north of the bridge and a market extended from there to around the church by the 17th century and further south towards the course of the Hogsmill River.
 Goods traded included oats, wheat, rye, malt, apples and other fruit, flowers, wool, leather and cheese.
 Cattle, meat and fish were also traded.
 The regular Saturday market was supplemented by a Wednesday market in 1662.
 In addition to markets, regular fairs were held.
 Local industries included pottery, brick making, tanning, leather-working, fishing, milling, brewing and boat-building.

 The presence of fabric and wood-working craft skills associated with boat-building was a factor in the choice of Kingston as the site chosen by Tommy Sopwith to expand production of early aircraft from Sopwith Aviation's origins at Brooklands.
 Well known aviation personalities Sydney Camm, Harry Hawker and Tommy Sopwith were responsible for much of Kingston's achievements in aviation.
 For much of the 20th century, Kingston was a major military aircraft manufacturing centre specialising in fighter aircraft – first with Sopwith Aviation, H G Hawker Engineering, later Hawker Aircraft, Hawker Siddeley and eventually British Aerospace.
 The renowned Sopwith Camel, Hawker Fury, Hurricane, Hunter and Harrier jump jet were all designed and built in the town and examples of all of these aircraft can be seen today at the nearby Brooklands Museum in Weybridge.
 British Aerospace finally closed its Lower Ham Road factory in 1992; part of the site was subsequently redeveloped for housing but the riverside part houses a community centre and sports complex.

+During World War II Kingston-Upon-Thames did not escape damage from enemy bombs.
+During a raid on 9 September 1940 Luftwaffe aircraft damaged Kingsnympton Hall, formerly known as Hay Green House, which was subsequently demolished after the war.